Virginia Fox: Life and career

-Fox was born as Virginia Oglesby Fox in Wheeling, West Virginia (though her grave erroneously lists Charleston, West Virginia, as her place of birth), the daughter of Mary Elizabeth (née Oglesby) and Frederick Fox.
+Fox was born as Virginia Oglesby Fox in Wheeling, West Virginia (though her grave erroneously lists Charleston as her place of birth), the daughter of Mary Elizabeth (née Oglesby) and Frederick Fox.

 While on vacation from boarding school, Fox traveled to visit a friend in Los Angeles.
 The two made a casual stop by the studio of Mack Sennett, where she was hired on the spot and made a bathing beauty in the studio's films.
 She went on to star as leading lady in many of the early films of Buster Keaton, including 1920's highly regarded Neighbors.

 On January 12, 1924, she married film producer Darryl F. Zanuck, with whom she had three children, Darrylin, Susan Marie, and Richard Darryl.
 Fox retired from acting but was known as a behind-the-scenes influence on her husband's business decisions.
 The couple separated in 1956 over the studio mogul's affairs with other women, although they never legally divorced.
 According to Zanuck biographers, she cared for him at their home from the time he became mentally incapacitated in the early 1970s until his death in 1979.